Disconnect

 Disconnect is traditionally a verb meaning to sever or interrupt a connection, but in recent years a noun sense has gained prominence.
-The noun disconnect is used (1) to mean an inability to mentally reconcile two or more things, (2) as a synonym of disparity or gap, or (3) simply as a truncated version of disconnection.
+The noun refers to (1) an inability to mentally reconcile two or more things, (2) an inability for two or more parties to agree or to understand each other, or (3), more generally, a disparity or gap.
+Also, it’s sometimes simply short for disconnection.

 Examples